omondijeff/errorlytic-frontend/README.md

 - [ ] Web-based frontend interface
 - [ ] Mobile application
-- [ ] Advanced VCDS parsing
+- [ ] Advanced diagnostic parsing
 - [ ] Integration with parts suppliers
 - [ ] Customer management system
 - [ ] Reporting and analytics dashboard
 - [ ] Multi-language support
 - [ ] Advanced AI diagnostics
+- [ ] Real-time diagnostic monitoring
+- [ ] Predictive maintenance features

 ---

-**Note**: This system is specifically designed for VAG Group vehicles and provides estimates in Kenya Shillings (KES).
-For other vehicle brands or currencies, modifications may be required.
+**Note**: This system provides comprehensive automotive diagnostic support for multiple vehicle brands with estimates in various currencies.
+The platform is designed to be scalable and adaptable to different markets and vehicle types.